FXCM vs Trade Nation Comparison

 Which brokers offers more tradeable asset classes, FXCM or Trade Nation?

-FXCM offers a more diverse selection of investment options than Trade Nation allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Agriculturals and ETF Looking at total tradeable symbols, FXCM has 276, compared to 601 from Trade Nation.
+FXCM offers a more diverse selection of investment options than Trade Nation allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Agriculturals and ETF Looking at total tradeable symbols, FXCM has 441, compared to 601 from Trade Nation.

 Can I trade cryptocurrency with FXCM or Trade Nation?